AP 512: Expense Disclosure

 The Superintendent shall utilize financial responsibility and sound logic to ensure effective stewardship of funds in the performance of Division business.
 All business expenses incurred shall be reasonable, appropriate and able to withstand the scrutiny of auditors or members of the general public.

-b) Corporate Events: shall refer to activities or events that planned in the course of conducting Division business, and may occur in a facility external to the Division when larger capacities need to be accommodated or where alternative facilities are more practical, given the nature of the event excluding a commercial eating establishment.
+b) Corporate Events: shall refer to activities or events, planned in the course of conducting Division business, and may occur in a facility external to the Division when larger capacities need to be accommodated or where alternative facilities are more practical, given the nature of the event, excluding a commercial eating establishment.

-d) Professional Development: shall refer to formal courses, conferences, seminars and other professional leaning events and associated costs including registration, travel, airfare, accommodations, meals, etc.
+c) Professional Development: shall refer to formal courses, conferences, seminars and other professional learning events and associated costs including registration, travel, airfare, accommodations, meals, etc.

 1. When business expenses are incurred, the appropriate signing authority shall approve the expenses as follows:

 1.3.
-The Superintendent’s expenses will be approved by the Secretary-Treasurer.
+The Superintendent’s expenses will be approved by the Secretary-Treasurer; and

 1.4.
 The Secretary-Treasurer’s expenses will be approved by the Superintendent.

-2. All business expense receipts shall be itemized and include details of the expense (e.g. list of those reportable members attending the meal, reason for business travel, etc.).
+2. All business expense receipts shall be retained and include details of the expense (e.g. list of those reportable members attending the meal, reason for business travel, etc.).

 3. Business expense claims should be submitted by the end of the month in which the business expense was incurred, and shall be submitted no later than quarterly throughout the school year.

-4. On a quarterly basis, business expenses incurred by the Board, Superintendent, and Secretary-Treasurer shall be reported online through the Division’s website.
+4. On a quarterly basis, business expenses incurred by each Trustee, the Superintendent, and Secretary-Treasurer shall be reported online through the Division’s website in an Expense Summary:

 4.2.
-Disclosure of business expenses includes expenses related to working sessions, business travel, professional development and professional membership dues.
+Disclosure of business expenses includes expenses related to working sessions, business travel, professional development and professional membership dues; and

 4.3.
 Corporate events do not require disclosure unless they occur at a commercial eating establishment.